RetroDECK/ES-DE/THEMES-DEV.md

     - Whether the text should be placed inside a scrollable container.
     - Default is `true` if `metadata` is set to `description`, otherwise `false`
 * `containerType` - type: STRING
     - If `container` has been set, then it's possible to select between a vertically or horizontally scrolling type using this property.
-If choosing the horizontal container then all line breaks in the text will be automatically converted to spaces.
+If selecting the horizontal container then all line breaks in the text will be automatically converted to spaces.
+If selecting the vertical container then any value defined for `rotation` will be ignored as this container type can't be rotated.
     - Valid values are `vertical` or `horizontal`
     - Default is `vertical`
     - This property can only be used when `container` has been explicitly set to `true`